VerisimilitudeX/DNAnalyzer/Code_Conventions.md

-## DNAnalyzer Code Conventions
+## analyzer Code Conventions

-You should keep these practices in mind all the time while contributing to DNAnalyzer.
+You should keep these practices in mind all the time while contributing to analyzer.

 ### Source File Name